cadebrown/kscript/README.md

 For example, you can install these on various platforms:

-Debian/Ubuntu/etc.: `sudo apt install libpthread-stubs0-dev libgmp-dev libreadline-dev libfftw3-dev libavcodec-dev libavformat-dev libavutil-dev libswscale-dev`
+Debian/Ubuntu/etc.: `sudo apt install libpthread-stubs0-dev libgmp-dev libffi-dev libreadline-dev libfftw3-dev libavcodec-dev libavformat-dev libavutil-dev libswscale-dev`

 Now, once you have installed the dependencies you want, you can build the library via: